csmurton/urlinfo/README.md

 ## Prerequisites

-This code is intended to be deployed within AWS to leverage API Gateway, ElastiCache and Lambda but can also be run as a standalone webserver under Node 6.10+.
+This code is intended to be deployed within AWS to leverage API Gateway, ElastiCache and Lambda but can also be run inside a Docker container or as a standalone webserver under NodeJS 4.2.6+.
 You will also need a Git client installed on your system.

 To deploy within AWS you should first download Terraform v0.9.4 or later: https://www.terraform.io/downloads.html